WetHat/OnenoteTaggingKit/markdown/v4.0/Troubleshooting/Troubleshooting-Tips.md

 ![Screenshot](images/TroubleshootingTips_log.png){.rightfloat}

-# Submitting a New Issue or Enhancement Request
+# Submitting a Bug or Enhancement Request

-You are very nuch welcome to report issues or submit enhancement requests.
+You are very much welcome to report issues or submit enhancement requests.
 Before doing so, please check that nothing appropriate is recorded at [Issues](https://github.com/WetHat/OnenoteTaggingKit/issues)